-- What images of educational ministry are most important for you? - What images of worship ministry are most important for you? - What biblical themes/stories/images/motifs most strongly influence your sense of identity in these ministries? - What theological themes/issues are most significant to you with regard to these ministries? - What insights from theory are significant in your understanding of these ministries? (quotes/ideas/etc.)
+- What images of pastoral care are most important for you? - What biblical themes/stories/images/motifs most strongly influence your sense of pastoral identity? - What theological themes/issues are most significant to you with regard to pastoral care? - What insights from theory are significant in your understanding of pastoral care? (quotes/ideas/etc.)

-- What experiences this year (field placement, learning circle, readings, assignments, employment, etc.) have contributed meaningfully to shaping your understanding of these ministries? - What are the differences and similarities, in your mind, amongst education, development, nurture, teaching, and training?
-Christian, faith, spiritual and religious education? - What are the differences and similarities, in your mind, amongst worship, liturgy, prayer, praise, lamentation, celebration and spirituality? preaching, sermons, homilies, meditations and reflections? - To what forms of power and vulnerability do you need to be attentive in educational and worship ministry? - How has the exposure to ecumenical and interfaith diversity during this Educational Ministry year affected your understanding of your ministry? - In what areas of education and worship ministries do you want to do further work?
+- What experiences this year (field placement, learning circle, readings, assignments, employment, etc.) have contributed meaningfully to shaping your understanding of pastoral care? - What are the differences and similarities, in your mind, amongst pastoral care, pastoral counseling, social visiting, and spiritual direction? - What role does gender play in your understanding of your pastoral identity? - What is your understanding of appropriate pastoral boundaries? - To what forms of power and vulnerability do you need to be attentive in pastoral care? - In what areas of pastoral care do you want to do further work?